MagicPoulp/advanced_compose_hilt_paging3_and_local_server/README.md

 # Architecture

+EN

+Repositories -> ViewModel which changes LiveData -> UI with observeAsState() on LiveData.
+See the doc: https://developer.android.com/jetpack/compose/architecture

+The LiveData like State bring an optimization because we only change the part of the associated UI when the value changes.
+Moreover, we don't have to calculate the changes on a large state full of values.
+Additionally observables can be combined to do any conceivable behavior (debounce, etc).

+The queue, to respect the quota of 4 requests per minute, is made as follows: In fun analyseFileHashes(hashes: List): Flow<Pair<String, Any>> = hashes with a .flatMapMerge(concurrency = maxConcurrentConnectionsOnVirusTotal)

+FR

 Repositories -> ViewModel qui change les LiveData  -> UI avec observeAsState() sur les LiveData.
 Voir la doc :
 https://developer.android.com/jetpack/compose/architecture